thanhle88/aOPIT/README.md

 # aOPIT: A Simple but Effective Sparse Subspace Tracking Method Using Alpha Divergence
 Subspace tracking is a fundamental problem in signal processing, where the goal is to estimate and track the underlying subspace that spans a sequence of data streams over time.
 In high-dimensional settings, data samples are often corrupted by non-Gaussian noises and may exhibit sparsity.
 This paper explores the alpha divergence for sparse subspace estimation and tracking, offering robustness to data corruption.

-The proposed method called aOPIT outperforms the state-of-the-art robust subspace tracking methods while achieving a low computational complexity and memory storage.
+The proposed algorithm is a robust variant of our OPIT method in (Thanh et al., IEEE TSP 2024). aOPIT outperforms the state-of-the-art robust subspace tracking methods while achieving a low computational complexity and memory storage.

 ## Demo